-Autumn has definitely arrived and as the days become shorter some of us may notice a change in our mood and energy levels.
+As the days become shorter at this time of year some of us may notice a change in our mood and energy levels.
 What are the possible reasons for this and what can we do to keep the autumn blues away?

 Sunlight affects some of the chemicals and hormones in our brain.
 It is thought that reduced exposure to natural light might stop a part of the brain called the hypothalamus working properly and this may affect the production of the following hormones: